rickgaiser/neutrino/README.md

 - exFat
 - FAT32 (/16/12)

-## File type support
-Only .iso files are supported.
+During the loading phase, the exFat driver will be loaded and all files are accessable as `mass0:<file>` or `mass1:<file>`.

-## CD/DVD support
+## CD/DVD emulation
-It is possible to use the following CD's / DVD's:
+The following CD/DVD emulation drivers are supported:
-- Original CD's / DVD's (region free)
+- No: using original CD's / DVD's in the optical drive
-- ESR patched DVD's
+- ESR: using ESR patched DVD's in the optical drive
+- File: using an iso file from the backing store

+## ATA HDD emulation
+The following HDD emulation drivers are supported:
+- No: using ATA HDD in the PS2
+- File: using a virtual HDD image file from the backing store

 ## Usage instructions
-When running neutrino using ps2link, the following usage instructions will be shown when an invalid argument is passed:
 ```
-Usage: neutrino.elf -drv=<driver> -iso=<path>\n");
+Usage: neutrino.elf options

-Options:\n");
+Options:
-  -drv=<driver>     Select device driver, supported are:
+  -bsd=<driver>     Backing store drivers, supported are:
+                    - no (default)
                     - ata
                     - usb
                     - mx4sio
                     - udpbd
                     - ilink

+  -dvd=<mode>       DVD emulation mode, supported are:
-                    - dvd
+                    - no (default)
                     - esr
-  -iso=<file>       Select iso file (full path!)
+                    - <file>

+  -ata0=<mode>      ATA HDD 0 emulation mode, supported are:
+                    - no (default)
+                    - <file>
+                    NOTE: only both emulated, or both real.
+                          mixing not possible
+  -ata1=<mode>      See -ata0=<mode>

-  -elf=<file>       Select elf file inside iso to boot
+  -elf=<file>       ELF file to boot, supported are:
+                    - auto (elf file from cd/dvd) (default)
+                    - <file>

   -mt=<type>        Select media type, supported are:
                     - cd
                     - dvd
                     Defaults to cd for size<=650MiB, and dvd for size>650MiB

   -gc=<compat>      Game compatibility modes, supported are:
                     - 0: Disable builtin compat flags
                     - 1: IOP: Accurate reads (sceCdRead)